 I scrapped 20 years of work to build this new “still life” portfolio.
 As a guideline, I very loosely commit myself to Richard Avedon’s, “Series of No’s” and simplify my work down to a few essentials: simple lighting, simple composition and execution.
 This approach to my studio tabletop work doesn’t exempt me from finessing the images in post-production in a way that completes my vision.

 Using an Arduino-based Camera Axe*, I capture liquids with high-speed strobe as they pass through a laser beam.
 Unlike trial and error captures, this process always triggers flash and camera at just the right millisecond in time.
 The water is unpredictable, the timing impeccable.

-Back in the early days, before digital, I hand made props and sets, shooting multiple exposures using multiple large-format cameras to create special effects images.
+Before I started shooting digital photography, I hand made props and sets, shooting multiple exposures using multiple large-format film cameras to create my special effects images.
 In ’84, I got my first computer and never looked back.
 Today, my work production techniques are complex, but the results are simple, elegant visuals, often using the techniques learned from the analog days.